2015 Burkett Miller Distinguished Lecture Series will feature

 Ann Coulter is the author of ten New York Times bestsellers; she is the legal correspondent for Human Events, writes a popular syndicated column for Universal Press Syndicate, and is a frequent guest on many TV shows, including Hannity, The O'Reilly Factor, and HBO's Real Time with Bill Maher.
 Coulter graduated with honors from Cornell University School of Arts and Sciences and received her J.D. from the University of Michigan Law School, where she was an editor of The Michigan Law Review.
 In 2001, she was named one of the top 100 Public Intellectuals by Federal Judge Richard Posner.

-Sponsored by the Scott L. Probasco Jr. Chair of Free Enterprise, this event takes place at noon in the University Center auditorium; is free and open to the public; and seating is limited to a first-come, first-served basis.
+Sponsored by the Scott L. Probasco Jr. Chair of Free Enterprise, this event takes place at noon in the Roland Hayes Concert Hall of The University of Tennessee at Chattanooga's Fine Arts Center.
+Due to the high volume of interest, the University will require this be a ticketed event.
+There is no charge for this event, but each attendee must have a ticket to gain admission into the Roland Hayes Concert Hall.
+Ticket holder's seating is limited to a first-come, first-served basis.

 To request tickets or for additional information, please contact the Probasco Chair at (423) 425-4118.